Psedghi/Personal_Portfolio/README.md

 # Future Improvements
    - I would love to publish my website so after this semester ends I will look at hosting platforms that you guys recommended from class.
-   - I want to work on the smaller things like animations for a longer period of time and also go from being a static project into a dynamic
+   - I want to work on the smaller things like animations for a longer period of time and also go from being a static project into a dynamic project where I fetch API data from somewhere.

+## References of Packages
+- **React Icons**
+- **Next.js Navigation**
+- **Tailwind CSS**

 ## Set up (For my own reference later)

 First, run the development server: